Passengers evacuate Delta flight on slides after aborted takeoff in snowy Atlanta - Local News 8

 “On takeoff, something went wrong and engine caught fire,” James told CNN.
 “Had to emergency evacuate the plane.”

-Airline and airport officials did not immediately say whether the engine problem was due to a fire.
+Airline and airport officials did not immediately say whether the engine problem was because of a fire.

 “Delta’s flight crew followed established procedures to suspend the takeoff of flight 2668 from Atlanta (ATL) to Minneapolis-St. Paul (MSP) after an indication of an engine issue,” Delta said in a statement.